AnyBlok/anyblok-book/en/03_blok/03_create_model.md

 * name: The room name or room number
 * address: The address linked to the room
-* capacity: How many people can be sit behind a desk
+* capacity: The quantity of people who can sit behind a desk

-Let's create a simple test that check that we can insert a new room with name and capacity.
+Let's create a simple test that checks if we can insert a new room with name and capacity.
-We will then see how to links models (Room and Address) in [chapter 5 of this section](./05_link_models.md)
+Then we will see how to link models (Room and Address) in [chapter 5 of this section](./05_link_models.md)

 ```python